Owner-Operator Tax Deductions & Expenses

 Your biggest expense and your biggest deduction.
 Every gallon of diesel you buy for business use is deductible.
 A typical solo owner-operator spends $50,000–$80,000/year on fuel.
 Keep every receipt — or better, use a fuel card that logs purchases automatically.

 DEF (Diesel Exhaust Fluid) and reefer fuel are also deductible separately.
-If you use a fuel card from EFS, Comdata, or RTS, your purchases are categorized by state automatically — which also feeds your IFTA calculations.
+If you use a major fleet fuel card (EFS, Comdata, and similar), your purchases can be categorized by state automatically — which also feeds your IFTA calculations.

 Pro Tip